-All of the exam preparation resources, including a copy of the complete Practice Analysis, are available on the ABC website ABCop.org.
+All of the exam preparation resources, including a copy of the complete Practice Analysis are available on the ABC website, abcop.org.

-Additional resources on the website include the Code of Professional Responsibility, the ABC Orthotic, Prosthetic and Pedorthic Scope of Practice and the Practitioner Candidate Guide.
+Additional resources on the website include the Code of Professional Responsibility, the ABC Orthotic, Prosthetic and Pedorthic Scope of Practice and the Practitioner Book of Rules and Candidate Guide.

-These resources, in addition to study groups, exam review courses and your ABC colleagues, will help you be successful when taking your ABC certification exams.
+> These resources, in addition to study groups, exam review courses and your ABC colleagues will help you be successful when taking your ABC certification exams.

-Good luck as you pursue your Orthotic and Prosthetic career.
-We can't wait to welcome you to the ABC family of practitioners!
+Good luck as you pursue your Orthotic and Prosthetic career and we can't wait to welcome you to the ABC family of practitioners!